Compare the best Jamaican dollar buyback rates and exchange Jamaican dollars to pounds

 Use our store finder to search for your nearest currency exchange, then simply take your Jamaican dollars to the store to sell over the counter.
 You'll save on postage fees, but availability varies by location and you'll have fewer deals to choose from compared to selling by post.

-Currency Online Group are offering the best Jamaican dollar buyback rate right now at 212.985.
+The Currency Club are offering the best Jamaican dollar buyback rate right now at 206.139.
 At this rate, 1 Jamaican dollar is worth £0.00.
-You'll need to place your order online to get this rate which is based on a comparison of 6 foreign exchange companies and assumes you were selling 30000 Jamaican dollars by post.
+You'll need to place your order online to get this rate which is based on a comparison of 7 foreign exchange companies and assumes you were selling 30000 Jamaican dollars by post.

 It can be difficult to exchange leftover Jamaican dollar coins.
 Banks and foreign exchange companies don't generally accept coins because they're expensive to process and transport, so your options for exchanging any leftover shrapnel back into pounds can be limited: